 In a rage the armies of Israel annihilate the entire tribe of Benjamin except for 600 men.

-Israel then decides to kill all the people of Jabesh-gilead except for 400 virgin women.
+To right their wrong, Israel foolishly decides to kill all the people of Jabesh-gilead except for 400 virgin women.
 They give the virgin women to the 600 remaining Benjamites so the tribe of Benjamin might continue.
 At terrible ending to an awful story.
-The key to the this story is in the last verse of the book of judges.
+The key to the this story is in the last verse of the book of Judges.

 In those days there was no king in Israel; everyone did what was right in his own eyes.
 Judges 21:25

 Everyone in this story is doing what is right in there own eyes.
-When this is what we all do it ends up in disaster.
+When everyone does what seems best to them, it ends up in disaster.

 Doing Right In Our Own Eyes